lolasaf/ft_irc/README.md

 Client → USER john 0 * :John Doe
 Server → :irc.local 001 john :Welcome to the IRC network, john!

-Your job is to handle all those commands, keep track of users and channels, and broadcast messages when people talk.
+We need to handle all those commands, keep track of users and channels, and broadcast messages when people talk.

----

 🧱 **Big Picture: ft_irc Architecture**